What is Quantitative Trading?

 #3 – Execution Systems

 An execution system is a way a set of trades generated by the trading strategy is executed.
 The trade execution may be semi-manual or automated.
 The major concern when devising an execution system is the interface with the brokerage and minimization of transaction costs.
 The ideal path will be to automate the execution mechanism of one trades.
-This allows you to focus on research and run strategies of higher frequency.
+It allows you to focus on research and run strategies of higher frequency.

 #4 – Risk Management